The Asynchronous DeGroot Dynamics: Convergence Rate on Finite Graphs

 Then, for $0<\eps <1$, we have \begin{itemize} \item[(a)] $\displaystyle {\mathbb E}(\tau_\eps ) \le \frac{1}{\gamma}\log\Bigl(\frac{2e}{\gamma \cdot \pi_{\min} \eps^2}\Bigr) $. \item[(b)] If $P$ represents a simple random walk on the graph $G=(V,E)$, then

 \end{itemize} \end{thm} We prove this theorem in a sharper form in the next two subsections.
 In Section \ref{nonr}, we bound the convergence time for irreducible chains that need not be reversible.

-{\bf Remarks.} \begin{enumerate} \item Note that if $ f_t(v)\in [a,a+\eps ]$ for all $v \in V$, then the limiting consensus $f_\infty$ will also be in this interval. \item On the $n$-cycle, we have $\gamma =(2+o(1))\pi^2/n^2$ (See Section 12.3.1 in \cite{Levin-Peres}), so the bound in (b) is better; but in most graphs, (a) is superior.
-For example, on expander graphs, where $\gamma$ is bounded away from 0, the bound in (b) is logarithmic in $n$, while the bound in (a) is larger than $n$. \item By taking the initial opinion vector $f_0$ to be the right eigenvector of $P$ corresponding to $\lambda_2$, we show in Section 5 that ${\mathbb E}(\tau_\eps )$ is at least of order $\gamma^{-1}$ for constant $\eps $, so the bound in (a) is sharp up to the logarithmic factor. \end{enumerate}
+{\bf Remarks.} \begin{enumerate} \item This theorem implies part (i) of Theorem \ref{cor:yuval}.
+To obtain the last sentence of that theorem, we use the known fact that the diameter of a regular graph with $n$ nodes and degree $\Delta$ is at most $3n/\Delta$; see, e.g., the proof of Proposition 10.16 in \cite{Levin-Peres}. \item Note that if $ f_t(v)\in [a,a+\eps ]$ for all $v \in V$, then the limiting consensus $f_\infty$ will also be in this interval. \item On the $n$-cycle, we have $\gamma =(2+o(1))\pi^2/n^2$ (See Section 12.3.1 in \cite{Levin-Peres}), so the bound in (b) is better; but in most graphs, (a) is superior.
+For example, on expander graphs, where $\gamma$ is bounded away from 0, the bound in (a) is logarithmic in $n$, while the bound in (b) is larger than $n$. \item By taking the initial opinion vector $f_0$ to be the right eigenvector of $P$ corresponding to $\lambda_2$, we show in Section 5 that ${\mathbb E}(\tau_\eps )$ is at least of order $\gamma^{-1}$ for constant $\eps $, so the bound in (a) is sharp up to the logarithmic factor. \end{enumerate}